 - to compile and analyse literature and information about professional profiles, positions and standards in university museums and collections;

 - to identify and discuss museum training content and issues specific to university museums and collections.

-To achieve these goals, P-MUS will develop several activities in 2017 and 2018: professional development workshops, questionnaires, the compilation of relevant literature, among others.
+To achieve these goals, P-MUS has developed several activities: professional development workshops, questionnaires, the compilation of relevant literature, among others.
 The conclusions will be published in a book.

 Global Systematic Survey (GSS)

-P-MUS is developing the first ever systematic survey aimed at profiling professionals of higher education museums and collections worldwide.
+P-MUS developed the first ever systematic survey aimed at profiling professionals of higher education museums and collections worldwide.

 The first part of GSS (GSS 1.0) was developed in October-November 2017: a questionnaire comprising 29 questions (21 quantitative and 8 qualitative) targeting 5,625 university museum and collections professionals from 42 countries.
 It was designed to examine four areas: Daily Work, Background Training, Satisfaction and Expectations, and Professional Networks (see the complete questionnaire in English, Spanish, French and Portuguese).